cheomanigua/godotdoc/content/docs/node_vs_scene.md

 # Node vs Scene

+#### Node
 A node is a built in or custom component with certain functionality.
+Nodes are added to a tree.

+#### Scene

-A group of nodes form a tree.
-When you organize nodes in a tree, it is called a scene, and nodes can communicate between them.
+A scene is a group of nodes organized in a tree.
+Nodes within the scene can comunicate between them.

-When you organize nodes in a tree, we call this construct a scene.
-Once saved, scenes work like new node types in the editor, where you can add them as a child of an existing node.
+Once saved, scenes work like new node types in the editor, where you can instantiate them as a child of an existing node.
 In that case, the instance of the scene appears as a single node with its internals hidden.

 On top of acting like nodes, scenes have the following characteristics: